Testimonials

 What was life like before spelling?

 IT WAS SO ISOLATING AND PEOPLE TREATED ME LIKE A TODDLER.
-I JUST WATNED TO BE FREE AND SHOW THE WORLD I AM IN HERE.
+I JUST WANTED TO BE FREE AND SHOW THE WORLD I AM IN HERE.
 I DIDN’T KNOW IF MY VOICE WOULD EVER BE HEARD.

 What is life like after?